Shafiqul Azam Khan

-Shafiqul Azam Khan is a Bangladesh Awami League politician and the incumbent Member of Parliament from Jhenaidah-3.
+Shafiqul Azam Khan (born 20 December 1966) is a Bangladesh Awami League politician and former member of parliament from Jhenaidah-3.
 He studied at Rajshahi University.

 Early life

 Khan was born on 20 December 1966.
-He completed his undergraduate and Masters in law university of Rajshahi.
+He completed his undergraduate and master's in law at the University of Rajshahi.

 Career

-Khan was elected to Parliament in 2008 from Jhenaidah-3 as a Bangladesh Awami League candidate.
-He faced a legal challenge from the Bangladesh Election Commission because he contested the election while he was the Mayor of Moheshpur municipality.
+Khan was elected to parliament in 2008 from Jhenaidah-3 as a Bangladesh Awami League candidate.
+He faced a legal challenge from the Bangladesh Election Commission because he contested the election while he was the mayor of Moheshpur municipality.
 The commission asked why his candidacy should not be cancelled for violating the electoral code.